DanMcGann/PiSat_Zero/README.md

       - Open Souce Ground Station Avaliable from Ball Aero Space
       - Download and Install Information can be found here http://cosmosrb.com/

-  ### Instillation
+  ### Installation
-  Note this instillation and build process assumes that the make build system is being used.
+  Note this installation and build process assumes that the make build system is being used.
 Seting up building of the code using the CMake build system is different, a refrence for how to use that system can be found in /cfe/cmake/README.md from the cFS distribution.
    1. Clone or download this repo onto your PiSat.
    2. Copy the folders eh_imu, eh_cls, eh_leds, and pisat_hwlib into your cFS apps folder.
         Usually found